 - Students enrolling in the online Ed.M. program will participate in the remaining Foundations courses throughout the two-year program.

-- For all Ed.M. students, the final component of Foundations is an Equity and Opportunity (2+ credits) elective, which will take place during terms when electives are available.
+- All Ed.M. students, will finish their Equity and Opportunity Foundations experience with an elected course (2+ credits), which will take place during fall, winter, and/or spring terms when electives are available.